Trails of clouds in binary black holes: Summary and Outlook

 \begin{itemize} \item Unlike previous work, our present analysis incorporates the combined effects of GW emission from the cloud---qualitatively significant in the $\mathcal{H}$ regime---the dynamical evolution of the background BH parameters---which leads to a widening of the floating regime---and the introduction of `degenerate overtones', a concept that is crucial for capturing consistent resonant dynamics on generic orbits. \item The use of balance laws---as originally introduced in~\cite{Baumann:2019ztm} and implemented in \cite{Boskovic:2024fga,Tomaselli:2024bdd}---is well justified for complete \emph{in--out} processes and for (very) narrow transitions.
 However, capturing the full dynamics requires the inclusion of the \emph{interaction} terms encoded in the Hamiltonian~\eqref{eq:hamiltonian_psi}.
 While these terms are less relevant for the $\mathcal{H}/\mathcal{F}$ transitions considered in~\cite{Boskovic:2024fga}, their influence grows as the width increases, leading to significant deviations, particularly for non-resonant mixing (see App.~\ref{app:flux_balance}). \item As we have demonstrated here, wide transitions have a profound impact on the dynamics.
 Yet they were largely overlooked in the previous literature~\cite{Baumann:2019ztm,Boskovic:2024fga,Tomaselli:2024bdd} and only recently considered~\cite{Kim:2025wwj}, albeit restricted to co-rotating circular orbits.
 An attempt to include their effects for more generic configurations appeared in~\cite{Tomaselli:2025jfo}, although it still omits the crucial interaction term in the balance laws. \item The coupled evolution of the spin and orbital angular momenta plays a central role in determining the dynamical equations governing the eccentricity and obliquity.
 These effects, which are overlooked in~\cite{Tomaselli:2024bdd}, modify the flow equations and position of the fixed points in the $\{e,\beta\}$ plane, away from $\beta=\{0,\pi\}$.~(See Fig.~\ref{fig:e_i_flow}.)
-Furthermore, although not the focus of our present work, precession significantly influences the position and duration of resonances deep in the $\mathcal{B}$ regime, even for planar orbits [cf.~\eqref{eq:Dchi_1pn}-\eqref{eq:Dchi_qm0}]. \end{itemize}
+Furthermore, although not the focus of our present work, precession significantly influences the position and duration of resonances deep in the $\mathcal{B}$ regime, even for planar orbits [cf.~\eqref{eq:Dchi_1pn}-\eqref{eq:Dchi_qm0}]. \end{itemize}These considerations show that the chronological sequence of resonances proposed in~\cite{Tomaselli:2024bdd} is altered in a non-trivial manner.
+First, while clouds are typically disrupted near co-rotating orbits, analogous disruption can also occur in the counter-rotating limit.
+Second, the presence of non-equatorial fixed points in the obliquity, together with the broadening of the transitions, substantially reshapes the resonance sequence proposed in~\cite{Tomaselli:2024bdd}.
+Consequently, as demonstrated throughout this work, the resulting in-band and off-band observational signatures of ultralight boson clouds around BHs in binaries are considerably richer than previously anticipated.
+4pt